Riekr/jloga/README.md

 | *Title*     | The title of the search panel                                        |
 | *RootTitle* | The title of the root search panel, ususally contains the file name. |

-The variables are read in sequence from: system environment, custom provided variables and search provided variables.
+The variables are read in sequence from:
+1. system environment
+2. custom variables read from `env.jloga.properties`
+3. custom variables read from `env-unix.jloga.properties` or `env-windows.jloga.properties` according to running OS
+4. custom variables configure in the preferences panel
+5. search provided variables.

 Each source takes precedence over the previous ones.

 See the folder [ext-search-samples](ext-search-samples) for some examples.